qmuloadmin/betwixt/README.md

 <?btxt tag="b" ?>
 Now _all_ code blocks (regardless of langauge) have a tag property of "b" in this section (and any children)

+'''python
+# this has the tag 'b' and will write to "bar.py"
+print("Hello, Betwixt!")
+'''

 # Another Child Level
 Okay, now we've dropped our "A Nested Child" and gone _up_ a level.
 Any properties set on the sibling and child are now gone.
 This means that properties look like this:

 - mode="overwrite" for _all_ blocks
 - filename="foo.py" for python blocks

+'''python
+print("Hello Foo File!")
+'''

 Note that you can never reach the root level of the document once left, so properties set in the root are truly global
 ```